-Explore Shakespeare’s plays in relation to the social, political and cultural context in which they were written, and examine the ways in which these works have been transformed and interpreted over the last four centuries.
+Explore the works of Shakespeare and Renaissance writers in relation to the social, political and cultural context in which they were written, and investigate the ways in which these works have been interpreted over the last four centuries.

-Over 300 20th-century treasures from the British Library’s collection including literary drafts, rare first editions, notebooks, letters, newspapers and photographs.
+Over 400 20th-century treasures from the British Library’s collection including literary drafts, rare first editions, notebooks, letters, programmes, posters, newspapers and photographs.
 Reflecting a century of dramatic change, the site reveals the ways in which key writers of the period captured the world around them by rejecting inherited traditions and experimenting with new forms and themes.

 Our new programme of short courses offers a range of inspirational and creative learning opportunities.
 Aimed at anyone interested in developing their personal interests and passions, our courses will deepen your engagement with a wide range of topics and use our world-renowned collections to inspire your own creativity.
 Recent courses have included Gothic Literature, Sacred Texts, Illustrating Alice in Wonderland and a Bookbinding Masterclass.